raamcosta/compose-destinations/README.md

 A KSP library to improve Compose Navigation.
 It reduces boilerplate and error-prone code.
-Passing arguments between screens is type-safe.
-You won't need to update multiple source files every time you add or remove a screen composable, the navigation graph will be updated automatically.
+Passing arguments between screens is type-safe and you won't need to update multiple source files every time you add or remove a screen, the navigation graph will be updated automatically.

 ## Table of contents